-Assiya Ashraf-Miller, a career member of the Senior Foreign Service, is the Deputy Assistant Secretary for International Programs.
-Ms. Ashraf-Miller has oversight of security and law enforcement policy and programs, as well as responsibility for the direction of resources and personnel and budget oversight of over $2 billion, for more than 250 diplomatic posts in order to facilitate the safe and successful conduct of U.S. diplomacy overseas.
+Assiya Ashraf-Miller, a career member of the Senior Foreign Service with the rank of Minister-Counselor, is the Deputy Assistant Secretary for International Programs.
+Ms. Ashraf-Miller has oversight of security and law enforcement policy and programs for over 250 U.S. diplomatic posts, as well as responsibility for the worldwide direction of resources and personnel and budget oversight of over $2 billion, in order to facilitate the safe and successful conduct of U.S. diplomacy overseas.

-She was previously the Regional Security Officer in Kabul, Afghanistan from August 2017 to August 2018, and prior to that assignment, Ms. Ashraf-Miller served as the Deputy Chief of Mission in Muscat, Sultanate of Oman.
+She was previously the Senior Regional Security Officer in Kabul, Afghanistan, and prior to that assignment, Ms. Ashraf-Miller served as the Deputy Chief of Mission in Muscat, Sultanate of Oman.

-Domestically, she was the Director of the Office of Overseas Protective Operations responsible for global management and budget oversight of over $1.7 billion for a broad range of security programs at all diplomatic posts.
+Domestically, she was the Director of the Office of Overseas Protective Operations responsible for global management and budget oversight of over $1.7 billion for a broad range of security programs.
 She was also the Executive Assistant to the Assistant Secretary for Diplomatic Security.